dib-lab/2020-paper-sourmash-gather/manuscript.md

 Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient method for taxonomic classification of metagenome data.
-Our implementation in the `sourmash` open source software works with reference databases containing a million or more microbial genomes and supports multiple taxonomies and private databases.
+Our implementation in the `sourmash` open source software package works with reference databases containing a million or more microbial genomes and supports multiple taxonomies and private databases.